EnioSousa/SE-Project/README.md

  **pass:** root

 # Other considerations
- For more detailed information about the project development and structure, see (TODO Put ref for the pdf project)
+ For more detailed information about the project development and structure, see SE-Final Report.pdf

 # Developed by: